inthecorner/Modelling-non-linear-kinematic-hardening-and-fatigue-life-in-forged-steel-components/README.md

-The MATLAB scripts provided have the following scripts:
+The following MATLAB 2024 scripts are provided:

 **incremental_stress** - A self-contained stress-prescribing incremental simulation script.
                          This can be used to simulate multiaxial and non-proportional loadings.